Peer Review Policy

 Referees are matched to the paper according to their areas of expertise.
 The review process is conducted in the strictest confidence, using a system of double blind reviewing in which both the referees and author(s) remain anonymous.

 Referees are requested to recommend either immediate publication with or without editorial revisions, that a decision on publication be made after a specified degree of revision, or that a submission is not suitable for publication.
-Referees are further asked to rate a submission’s importance and relevance in regards to the topic; the appropriateness of the method and approach; argumentation, structure and logic; and the quality of writing and readability.
+Referees are further asked to rate a submission’s importance and relevance regarding the topic; the appropriateness of the method and approach; argumentation, structure and logic; and the quality of writing and readability.
 Finally, referees are encouraged to provide detailed comments and suggestions to the author.
 Referees are not expected to correct or copyedit manuscripts.

 At all stages of the review process, the editors treat submitted manuscripts and all communication with authors and referees as confidential.